What is “Managed by your organization”?

 Automatic Malware Removal Tool:

-Removing malware and other malicious programs on your computer can be a tedious process.
-Thankfully, there’s TotalAV.
-It is a third-party antivirus software that prevents adware, spyware, ransomware, and malware from entering your system.
+Removing malware and other malicious programs on your Computer can be tedious.
+Thankfully, there’s TotalAV, and third-party antivirus software prevents adware, spyware, ransomware, and malware from entering your system.

 Step 1: Install Malware Removal